Experiential Learning

 Professional Practicum

 Practicum is a non-credit experiential education program coordinated through the Career Center that provides students with opportunities to develop and enhance skills, insights, and knowledge related to career development.
 The desired learning outcome of the practicum experience is intellectual, professional, and personal growth in an area related to a student's academic and career goals.
-Undergraduate and graduate students enrolled in the College of Arts and Sciences, the Case School of Engineering, the Frances Payne Bolton School of Nursing, or the Weatherhead School of Management who are pursuing career-related work experience and students pursuing entrepreneurial ventures may participate.
-(Most Case School of Engineering students participate in experiential education through the Co-op program, but may participate in practicum, depending on the duration of the assignment.)
-International students are eligible for the practicum program through Curricular Practical Training (CPT).
+Undergraduate and graduate students enrolled in the College of Arts and Sciences, the Case School of Engineering, the Frances Payne Bolton School of Nursing, the Weatherhead School of Management, the School of Medicine, and the Mandel School of Social Sciences who are pursuing career-related work experience and students pursuing entrepreneurial ventures may participate.
+(Most Case School of Engineering students participate in experiential education through the co-op program, but may participate in practicum, depending on the duration of the assignment.)
+International students become eligible for Curricular Practical Training (CPT) through the practicum program.

 Entrepreneurship